 Next you will need to unzip these files to a folder you can access.
 We unzipped it to our Mac desktop.
 After you have the Android 7.1.2 Nougat system image unzipped you will need to find it.
 Then type cmd into the address bar on Windows, or open terminal and direct it to this new folder on Mac, Linux or Chrome OS.
 Reminder, if you’re on a MAC you need to make sure terminal is running inside the folder you just unzipped.

 If your Nexus/Pixel is not bootloader unlocked you should do that first.
 We could not install the Android 7.1.2 System image and update with the device locked.
 This will wipe your device and erase all user data, settings, pictures, etc. Repeat, this will erase everything!
-If you don’t want to do this, just enroll in the beta mentioned earlier.
-Then wait for it to arrive.
+If you don’t want to do this, wait for the over-the-air notification which should arrive within the next week or so.

 Open a Terminal in the adb folder and type the command below then hit enter.